Labeling Organic Soap

 In Europe, the lye is sometimes NOT counted as an ingredient in the organic percentage.
 As a result, soaps can be labeled as Organic.
 For example, you will see soaps certified by Ecocert labeled as organic.

 Products can be labeled "Made with Organic (ingredients)" if at least 70% organic ingredients are used (excluding water and salt).
 The remaining 30% must consist of nonagricultural substances on the USDA-approved ingredient List.

-Since our "organic" soap is about 87% to 90% organic (remember water is not included), this is the proper labeling requirement.
+Since our "organic" soap is about 90% organic, due to the sodium hydroxide, (remember water is not included), this is the proper labeling requirement.

 The products may display the certifying agent's logo but not the USDA organic logo.

 Our certifying agency is OEFFA (The Ohio Ecological Food and Farm Association).
 Their logo is displayed on our "organic" soaps and shampoos.
 We are also required to list from one to three organic ingredients on the label.
 For example, "Made With Organic Shea Butter, Coconut Oil, and Calendula."

 Buying a soap with the USDA organic certification "Made with organic (ingredients)" means that it meets requirements for organic growing, production, handling, storage, and processing practices and is guaranteed to be free of toxic pesticides, genetically modified organisms (GMOs), sewage sludge, and irradiation.

 So, was our customer right in questioning the labeling discrepancy?